 The County should first seek to implement the HRIS module available through the County's current financial software, ACS (or "GFS").
-If appropriate functionality cannot be achieved through this module, the County should consider other off-the-shelf HRIS products ideally with the ability to integrate with ACS.
+If appropriate functionality cannot be assured through this module, the County should consider other off-the-shelf HRIS products.
 The implementation of new technology such as this will be easier than in the past, due to upgrades which have been completed to the County's network infrastructure since the prior audit.